johnlindquist/kit/docs/mcp-metadata-feature.md

 ## Overview

-The MCP (Model Context Protocol) metadata feature allows Script Kit scripts to be exposed as tools through an MCP server, making them accessible to AI assistants and other MCP-compatible clients.
+The MCP (Model Context Protocol) metadata feature allows Script Kit scripts to be exposed as tools through the Script Kit Electron app's built-in MCP server, making them accessible to AI assistants and other MCP-compatible clients.

 ## Usage